Highland Ghost Stories That’ll Give You The Chills

 Visit the spooky ruins of Castle Rait free of charge.
 Please note, it is muddy and overgrown, so do proceed with caution.

 The Clava Cairns are a mysterious, pre-historic site near Inverness.
-This ancient burial site with stone circles and chambered cairns is about 4,000 years old – and for fans of the TV series Outlander, it’s the only place to be this Halloween in Inverness and Loch Ness!
-Clava Cairns are said to be the inspiration for “Craigh Na Dun”, the stone circle where Claire travels through time in the TV series – and this of course happened at “Samhain”, the ancient Celtic festival which we celebrate today as Halloween!
+This ancient burial site with stone circles and chambered cairns is about 4,000 years old.
+Fans of the TV series Outlander it’s the only place to be this Halloween in Inverness and Loch Ness!
+Clava Cairns are said to be the inspiration for “Craigh Na Dun”, the stone circle where Claire travels through time.
+This of course happened at “Samhain”, the ancient Celtic festival which we celebrate today as Halloween!